iyer-karthik/black-tea.github.io/_posts/2017-06-30-The-Virtues-of-Virtual-Environments.md

 ```
 ## Using a virtualenv in an IPython notebook
 Now after installing the different virtual environments (and different python versions), you will notice that when you run the Jupyter Notebook, you won't have the kernel for the virtualenv pre-loaded.
 Getting it to recognize the virtual environments just takes a few additional [steps](https://help.pythonanywhere.com/pages/IPythonNotebookVirtualenvs/):
-1. Install the ipython kernle module into your virtualenv
+1. Activate your virtualenv and install the ipython kernle module*
 ```
+activate [env_name]
-activate [env_name] # activate your virtualenv, if you haven't done so already pip install ipykernel
+pip install ipykernel
 ```
 2. Now run the kernel "self-install" script: